 Internships at Intravacc

-Please note: we have no internship positions available for the remainder of 2021.
-You can apply for internships for 2022 from October 2021.
+(February 2022) Please note: we have no internship positions available for the foreseeable future.

 Please note that vaccination is required to access the laboratories.
 The necessary vaccinations will be provided by Intravacc free of charge.